 - Stress test – The patient undertakes some exercise, usually on a treadmill, but can also be done using medication if patient is unable to exercise.
 The cardiologist looks at the way the heart responds to exercise using ECG and sometimes echocardiography or nuclear imaging.
 Takes about 30 min to 1 hour.

 - CT coronary angiogram – This is a CT scan that looks directly at the heart arteries using X-rays.
 The patient is given an injection of contrast into the veins and the coronary arteries can be directly imaged.
 Takes about 30min to 1 hour.

 - Invasive Coronary angiogram – This is an invasive test.
 A catheter is put in the heart arteries and dye is injected, then special X-rays are taken to look for the blockages.
-It is the gold standard for blockages, however because it is invasive, it has higher risks and is higher cost than the other tests.
+It is the gold standard for blockages, however because it is invasive, it has higher risks and is higher cost than the other tests, be sure to talk with your insurance provider if such procedure is included in your coverage.
 Takes about 30 minutes – 1 hour.

 What is the difference between a coronary angiogram and a coronary angioplasty?

 A coronary angiogram is done to confirm the diagnosis of coronary artery disease/blockages, whereas an angioplasty is the treatment for the coronary artery disease/blockages.